Accelerating Research for EGFR-Positive Lung Cancer

 EGFR Resisters supporting lung cancer research

-Despite high response rates to Tagrisso, patients almost always develop disease growth known as resistance because the cancer figures out a way to get around the EGFR targeted therapy.
+Despite high response rates to Tagrisso, patients usually develop disease growth known as resistance because the cancer figures out a way to get around the EGFR targeted therapy.
 There are a number of different things that can happen to cause such resistance.
-In the EGFR-positive lung cancer patient community, there is a major need for new treatments to prevent and/or treat resistance.
+In the EGFR-positive lung cancer patient community, there is a major need for new treatments to prevent and/or treat resistance.1

 New funding for treatment advancements